Structural Shotcrete

 Complete QC Program

-We install soil nails, rock bolts, drainage, and shotcrete facing with our own crews.
+We install soil nails, rock bolts, drainage, and shotcrete facing with our own crews, eliminating the coordination gap between separate reinforcement and facing contractors.

-Multiple wet-mix pump units and experienced crews deliver high volumes on schedule.
+Multiple wet-mix pump units and experienced crews deliver high-volume placement on schedule for major civil structural work.

 Questions